-We don’t get cute treat-inspired names for each Android revision anymore, but the annual upgrades are still coming - and Android 12 was just announced.
+We don’t get cute treat-inspired names for each Android revision anymore, but the annual upgrades are still coming - and Android 12 is on the horizon.

 When will Android 12 be released?

-The first developer’s preview was released for limited handsets today, 18 February, but it’ll be several more months before the full version of Android 12 is released.
+The first developer’s preview was released for limited handsets in February, with a more stable public beta released today, 18 May.
+It’ll be several more months before the full version of Android 12 is released.
 Consider that the annual launch is usually tied to that of new Pixel phones in the autumn and you have a sense of when to expect Android 12 to officially roll out.

 Luckily, Google has become really good about communicating these sorts of things with the annual launches.
-Google plans to release developers previews through April before giving way to proper beta releases that are more stable.
-That should happen between May and approximately August 2021, according to an official timeline, with the full release pegged for some time thereafter.
+Google plans to release public beta revisions through approximately August 2021, according to an official timeline, with the full release pegged for some time thereafter.
 We would guess September or October.

 What features does Android 12 add?

 February’s developers preview only offered hints of what to expect from Android 12.
 As usual, Google saved the bigger unveiling for its annual I/O conference in May, and the first strong look was an appealing one indeed.